aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-cell-format/_index.md

 weight: 120
 ---

-This REST API allows you to access the formatting properties of a table cell.
+This REST API retrieves `Cell` formatting properties from a table.

 The description of important cell properties is:

 |Property Name|Type|Description|
 | :- | :- | :- |